West Silvertown DLR station

-West Silvertown is a Docklands Light Railway (DLR) station in Silvertown which opened in December 2005.
+West Silvertown is a Docklands Light Railway (DLR) station in Silvertown, which opened in December 2005.
 It is located on the Woolwich Arsenal branch.
-Trains run Westbound to Bank in the City of London and Eastbound to Woolwich Arsenal, passing through London City Airport station.
+Trains run Westbound to the Bank in the City of London and Eastbound to Woolwich Arsenal, passing through London City Airport station.

-The station is in the London Borough of Newham and is located in Travelcard Zone 3.
+The station is in the London Borough of Newham and is located in London fare zone 3.

 History

 Prior to December 2005, Docklands Light Railway trains would arrive at Canning Town and would only be able to continue in a South-Easterly direction towards Royal Victoria.
 In December 2005, however, the new King George V branch was opened.

 Design

 The station (like most Docklands Light Railway stations) is elevated and can be reached from street level by stairs or a lift.

 Location

-The station is situated close to the site of Lyle Park, and was set up to serve Britannia Village and the proposed new development at Peruvian Wharf.
+The station is close to the site of Lyle Park and was set up to serve Britannia Village and the proposed new development at Peruvian Wharf.